 npx ngrok http 3000

 When you're running the Outworx app itself on localhost in dev mode, we auto-allow loopback addresses — no tunnel needed.
-Production is HTTPS-only with the SSRF guard fully active.
+Production is HTTPS-only with the SSRF guard fully active so a captured webhook can't be replayed against 169.254.169.254 (instance metadata) or any internal RFC1918 range.

 Plan limits